pierreclavier/pierreclavier.github.io/aboutme.md

 News :

-05/2024 : 3 new preprint out:  A new benchmark for Robust Reinforcement Learning: **[RRLS : Robust Reinforcement Learning Suite](https://arxiv.org/abs/2406.08406 )** , and two new Deep Robust Reinforcement Learning algorithms : [ExpectRL](https://arxiv.org/abs/2406.04081) and [TC-MDP](https://arxiv.org/html/2406.08395v1) !
+05/2024 : 3 new preprint out :  A new benchmark for Robust Reinforcement Learning: **[RRLS : Robust Reinforcement Learning Suite](https://arxiv.org/abs/2406.08406 )**, and two new Deep Robust Reinforcement Learning algorithms : [ExpectRL](https://arxiv.org/abs/2406.04081) and [TC-MDP](https://arxiv.org/html/2406.08395v1) !

 04/2024 : 2 papers accepted, one at ICML 2024 on [Bandit with Variational Inference](https://arxiv.org/abs/2307.10167) and one on the theory of [Robust MDPs](https://arxiv.org/abs/2302.05372) at UAI 2024 (oral) !